PSha98/Market_Basket_Analysis/README.md

 # Market_Basket_Analysis

 ## Executive Summary
-The objective of this work is to understand the Customer Purchasing Behavior through apriori algorithm for association rule mining with the help of the following key metrics:
+The objective of this work is to understand the Customer Purchasing Behavior through apriori algorithm for association rule mining with the help of key metrics.

 #### How does this help the Decision Makers?